 Now we consider a rather strange thing: suppose that there were actually zero difference - what might we see?
-On the Excel sheet "normal_differences" (nothin' fancy) we look at 1000 repetitions of a sample of 50 observations of X and Y.
+What if we look at 1000 repetitions of a sample of 50 observations of X and Y?

 A histogram of 1000 possible samples in the case where there was no difference shows this: